- Common Yorkshire Diseases – Causes, Symptoms and Treatment

-The Yorkshire Terrier is one of the most famous and popular small dog breeds in the world.
-Originally from England, this breed was bred in the 19th century to hunt rats in textile factories.
-Today the Yorkshire Terrier is primarily valued as an elegant companion dog.
-With a shoulder height of 15 to 23 cm and a weight of 2 to 3.5 kg, it is one of the so-called toy breeds.
-His silky, long coat and lively personality make him an eye-catching and charming pet.
-Despite his petite stature, he shows courageous and self-confident behavior.
+The Yorkshire Terrier is one of the best-known and most popular small dog breeds worldwide.
+Originally from England, this breed was developed in the 19th century to hunt rats in textile factories.
+Today, the Yorkshire Terrier is primarily valued as an elegant companion dog.
+With a shoulder height of 15 to 23 cm and a weight of 2 to 3.5 kg, it is considered a toy breed.
+Its silky, long coat and lively personality make it a striking and charming pet.
+Despite its petite stature, it displays a courageous and self-assured demeanor.

 However, this breed is prone to certain health problems due to its small size and genetics.
 In this article we offer you a comprehensive overview of the typical diseases of the Yorkshire Terrier as well as their causes, symptoms and treatment options.